beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 2. Click the **"Refine with AI"** button at the bottom right of the editor.
 3. The application will send your prompt to the configured LLM with instructions to improve it.
 4. A modal will appear showing the AI's suggested refinement.
 5. You can choose to **"Accept"** the suggestion, which will replace your current prompt content, or **"Discard"** it to keep your original text.
+Accepting the change adds it to the undo history, so you can easily revert it.

-## 5. Application Settings
+## 6. Application Settings

 - Click the **Gear (⚙️) icon** in the header to open the Settings modal.
+- Or, open the **Command Palette** and select "Open Settings".
 - **LLM Provider URL**: The API endpoint for your local LLM.
 For Ollama, this is typically `http://localhost:11434/api/generate`.
 For LMStudio, it's often `http://localhost:1234/v1/chat/completions`. *Note: The service must be compatible with the Ollama generate API structure.*
 - **Model Name**: The specific model you want to use for refinement (e.g., `llama3`, `mistral`).
 - Click **"Save"** to apply your changes.

-## 6. Info & Documentation
+## 7. Info & Documentation

 - Click the **Information (ℹ️) icon** in the header to switch to the Info View.
 - This view contains tabs to read the application's `README`, this `Functional Manual`, the `Technical Manual`, and the `Version Log`.
-- Click the icon again to return to the prompt editor.
+- Click the icon again or use the Command Palette to return to the prompt editor.

-## 7. Logging
+## 8. Logging

 - Click the **File Code icon** in the header to open the Application Logs panel.
 - This panel shows real-time activity within the app, such as API calls and errors.